Case Study Reveals Impacts of Sea Level Rise on Airport Runway

 Funafuti International Airport Tuvalu

-Airports are a critical infrastructure for all countries as they connect us to the rest of the world for travel, commerce, and family with ever-increasing globalisation, Dr. Theuns Henning stated in his case study on the Funafuti airport runway.
+Airports are critical infrastructure for all countries as they connect us to the rest of the world for travel, commerce, and family with ever-increasing globalisation, Dr Theuns Henning stated in his case study on the Funafuti airport runway.

 The Funafuti airport is in Tuvalu, an atoll island in the Pacific Ocean.
 Atolls are significantly vulnerable to climate hazards, so climate change has exacerbated these natural events.

-The report says that the airport is critically significant for the community because it provides travel needs and links to work opportunities, medical care, and at times a link to relief services for its residents.
+The report says that the airport is critically significant for the community because it provides travel needs and links to work opportunities, medical care, and sometimes a link to relief services for its residents.

 Funafuti International Airport near